-unincorporated islands.
-For that alone, I suggest deletion.
-However, a focus on "urban" also misdirects away from how special districts "sprawl" their services, and how a reliance on extensions of conservation contracts; review general plans for cities and county; and to do studies of local agencies, recommending governmental reorganizations.
+However, a focus on "urban" also misdirects away from how special districts "sprawl" their services, and how a reliance on extensions of service are also a kind of sprawl.

+conservation contracts; review general plans for cities and county; and to do studies of local agencies, recommending governmental reorganizations.
 The following policies have been adopted by the Commission to assist in the review of proposals and plans, and preparation of studies as necessary.
 The policies are addressed by issue topic.

 The Commission_LAFCo's has existing policies, standards_and procedures.
 Therefore, to the extent that CKH requires the Commission to adopt policies and procedures, the Commission already is in compliance with CKH.
-In furtherance of CKH, these policies, standards and procedures have been further amended as provided herein to allowhave been established to permit the Commission to continue to exercise its powers in a manner that encourages and provides planned, well-orderly, logical, and ed, efficient urban_growth, development, and services_patterns with appropriate consideration of preserving open space lands within those patterns (Code sec.
+In furtherance of CKH, these policies, standards and procedures have been further amended as provided herein to allowhave been established to permit the Commission to continue to exercise its powers in a manner that encourages and provides planned, well-orderly, logical, and ed, efficient urban_growth, development, and services_patterns_with_appropriate consideration of preserving open space lands within those patterns (Code sec.
 56300(a)(b)).